 In 2004 Shirshendu Mukherjee turned into the most youthful individual on the planet to have climbed the mountain at 19 years old as a part of an Indian endeavor.

-In 2005, Basanta Singha Roy and Debashis Biswas, both climbers from Mountaineers Association Of Krishnanagar (MAK), West Bengal, India, were the main fruitful summiters of India, as a part of an aggregate non military personnel exertion i.e. with no armed force support
+In 2005, Basanta Singha Roy and Debashis Biswas, both climbers from Mountaineers Association Of Krishnanagar (MAK), West Bengal, India, were the chief successful mountaineers of India, as a part of an aggregate non-military personnel exertion i.e. with no armed force support